kartikeytewari/Image-Steganography/README.md

     <img src="https://img.shields.io/badge/Built%20With-openssl-yellow">
 </p>

-This is a project on Information cryptography and Image Steganogrphy.
+This is a project on Information cryptography and Image Steganography.
 It can take as input a message and a raw image to make the final image, after performing Image Steganography.
-Or it can generate the encrypted mesage from the steganographed image.
+Or it can generate the encrypted mesage from the steganographyed image.
 <hr>

 The tech stack used is: